royward/prolog_compiler/README.md

 # A Proof of Concept for writing a Prolog Compiler

-This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment.
-The compiler is designed to transpile Prolog code into C executables, for a very small part of the Prolog language.
+This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment on Linux.
+The compiler is designed to transpile Prolog code into C executables, for a very small subset of the Prolog language.

 ## Prerequisites

 - [SWI-Prolog](https://www.swi-prolog.org/)
 - GNU Make
 - GCC compatible C Compiler: `clang` (generates the fastest code) or `gcc`
-- Standard development tools (e.g., `make`)

 ## Usage Guide

 ### 1. Installing Required Packages

-Before starting, you need to install the `dcg4pt` package within SWI-Prolog:
+Before starting, you need to install the `dcg4pt` package from within SWI-Prolog:

 ```prolog
 ?- pack_install(dcg4pt).